DIY Campervan Conversion on a Tiny Budget in Less Than 1 Week

 Not too shabby, huh?
 While buying a new camper or doing a “fancy” conversion can cost a hefty sum, it certainly is possible to live the van life on a small budget.

 We have TONS of resources on converting your own campervan and living the #vanlife.
-Check out our Ultimate Guide to Van Life for all the answers to your most burning questions, or read some of our favorite articles below.
+Check out our Vanlife Homepage for more build guides and resources for living in a van, or read some of our favorite articles below.

 Interested in engaging with others about all things #vanlife?
 Join our Vanlife Facebook community!